petewarden/inkplate_calendar/README.md

-# inkplate_calendar
+# Inkplate Calendar

-Day and date app for Inkplate 4Tempera, designed to have a long battery life
+Day and date app for Inkplate 4Tempera, designed to have a long battery life.